vkeycode/vkeycode/README.md

 ### Hi there 👋, My name is Vedat
 #### I'm trying to be a Web Developer
 I'm Vedat from Turkey and generally I learn JavaScript.
-Learning is fun for me.

 - 🌱 I’m currently learning Javascript and React
 - 💬 Ask me about HTML and CSS